stephenslater/Crowd-Dynamics/docs/implementation.md

 For person A in frame $$i$$, we need to identify the location of person A in frame $$i+1$$, and then approximate the velocity in frame i by dividing the distance traveled (between person A's centers) by the time, which is the inverse of the fps (frames per second).

 So, first, we must link people between frames.
-Since people are constantly entering and leaving the frame, the number of objects per frame ($n_i$) may not be consistent between successive frames.
+Since people are constantly entering and leaving the frame, the number of objects per frame ($$n_i$$) may not be consistent between successive frames.
 Therefore, for each frame, we can compute at most $$\text{min}(n_i, n_{i+1})$$ velocities.
 We compute pairwise distances between all objects in different frames, sort the pairs in ascending order of distance, and then greedily label each unassigned object in frame $$i$$ to the closest unassigned object in frame $$i+1$$.
 We account for the edge case of a person leaving one end of the frame and another person entering on the opposite side of the next frame by only linking people whose distance is within a predefined threshold of 30% of the frame width or length.